MatadorProBr/BetterCrewLink-FAQ/README.md

 * Community servers list in app

-* iOS support ($100 developer license) (the $100 target for the iOS app has been hit, now we have to wait for OhMyGuus to start creating an iOS version)
+* iOS support ($100 developer license) (the $100 target for the iOS app has been hit, now we have to wait for [OhMyGuus](https://github.com/OhMyGuus) - owner and developer of BetterCrewLink) to start creating an iOS version)

 ## Create a Server